GitbookIO/javascript/functions/higher_order.md

 Let's look at another example.
-We'll create a function called `buildMultiplier` that takes a number `x` as input and returns a function that multiplies its argument by `x` :
+We'll create a function called `buildMultiplier` that takes a number (`x`) as input and returns a function that multiplies its argument by that number:

 ```javascript
 var buildMultiplier = function(x) {